Description

 Applying this definition to our asset in some examples:

-• Looking at the annual return (CAGR) of 9.4% in the last 5 years of iShares MSCI Pacific Ex-Japan Index Fund, we see it is relatively smaller, thus worse in comparison to the benchmark SPY (16.3%)
+• The compounded annual growth rate (CAGR) over 5 years of iShares MSCI Pacific Ex-Japan Index Fund is 7.8%, which is lower, thus worse compared to the benchmark SPY (16.1%) in the same period.

 Volatility: